Fear of Public Speaking

 Fear of public speaking, performance anxiety, stage fright, call it what you will, rehearsal and preparation will reduce your fear by a whopping 75 percent.

-The great speakers and entertainers we see on television make it look effortless.
-What you don’t see are the teams of speechwriters and the hours and hours of practice behind each perfect performance.
+The great speakers and entertainers we see on stage or television make it look effortless.
+What you don’t see are the teams of speech writers and the hours and hours of practice behind each perfect performance.

-Preparation means sorting out all the things that are in your control….. and thinking about what you might do if things go wrong.
+Preparation means sorting out all the things that are in your control and planning what you might do if things go wrong.

 The things in your control are:

 - Making sure you have a copy of your script or notes.